jankaszel/hyperwell-thesis/chapters/discussion.md

 * It has not been a strict lab setting.
 Offline collaboration in the classroom (chatter) has been mixed with online collaboration.
 * Students have been provided individual assistance.
 * The amount of students has not been easy to handle, as they heavily interacted verbally during the sessions.
+This not only caused possible noise in the students' experience, but also in our measurements.
 * The required tasks were intended to provide room for exploration, and thus, haven’t been expressed too strictly

 With the above issues in mind and a focus on better reproducibility, a second study could be conducted.
 Similar to studies on collaboration by @tang1992 and @dourish1992, the group size should be reduced to about three to five people in order to resemble common collaboration settings.
 Furthermore, multiple study groups could be formed to establish between-group frameworks, e.g., with a focus on real-time collaboration.

 In order to gain more sophisticated insights into the usability of real-time collaboration in conjunction with P2P systems, further work is required.
-There already exist research and best-practices on data security and usability of data[^if-library] [^simply-secure-kb], yet there have been released just few publications on the dedicated topic of P2P applications (_TODO:_ Emphasize useful patterns for encryption, network status, multiple hosts, P2P as social instead of a technical problem, ...).
-While @kleppmann2019 provide a valuable set of prospects of local-first applications---such as locally available data, security & privacy, and offline capabilities, among others---, these provide no hands-on recommendations for developing applications.
-Pattern libraries have been popular among developers and designers alike for providing accessible and modular best-practices of user interface and interaction design [@borchers2000].
-In an ongoing work, Simply Secure, a US-registered 501(c)3 nonprofit organization, curates a library[^lots] of hands-on patterns and metaphors suited for applications that employ protocols and user interfaces with P2P technology which is due to be released soon.
+There already exist research as well as best-practices on data security and usability of data-based systems[^if-library] [^simply-secure-kb], yet there has been just little research on the dedicated topic of P2P usability (_TODO:_ Emphasize useful patterns for encryption, network status, multiple hosts, P2P as social instead of a technical problem, ...). @kleppmann2019 provide a valuable set of prospects of local-first applications---such as locally available data, security & privacy, and offline capabilities, among others---, yet these provide no hands-on recommendations for professionals.
+Pattern libraries have been popular among designers and developers alike for providing accessible and modular best-practices of user interface and interaction design [@borchers2000].
+In an ongoing work, Simply Secure, a US-registered 501(c)3 nonprofit organization, curates a library[^lots] of hands-on patterns and metaphors suited for applications that employ protocols and user interfaces with P2P technology and is due to be released soon.

 [^if-library]: <https://catalogue.projectsbyif.com/>
 [^simply-secure-kb]: <https://simplysecure.org/knowledge-base/>
 [^lots]: <https://decentpatterns.xyz/>

-## Architecture
+## Architecture {#sec:discussion:architecture}

 Identification within distributed networks via the Decentralized Identifiers standard [@did2019].